edemotte/edemotte/README.md

 # 🌞About Me :

 I am:
-✔️ A UI developer
+✔️ a full-stack developer, with expertise in UI.
-✔️ A fan of React Js. (because its fun to tinker with)
+✔️ an advocate of React Js
-✔️ But mostly, I am a human.
-I work with my fellow humans and we build apps which make us proud.
+✔️ But mostly, I am human.

 ## 🌐Socials